DataDog/datadog-cdk-constructs/README.md

 - Enabling the collection of traces and custom metrics from your Lambda functions.
 - Managing subscriptions from the Datadog Forwarder to your Lambda and non-Lambda log groups.

-## AWS CDK v1 vs AWS CDK v2

-**WARNING**: `AWS CDK v1` has reached end-of-support and `datadog-cdk-constructs` will no longer be receiving updates.
-It's strongly recommended to upgrade to `AWS CDK v2` ([official migration guide](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html)) and switch to using `datadog-cdk-constructs-v2`.

-Two separate versions of Datadog CDK Constructs exist; `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
-These are designed to work with `AWS CDK v1` and `AWS CDK v2` respectively.

-- `datadog-cdk-constructs-v2` requires Node >= 14, while `datadog-cdk-constructs` supports Node >= 12.
-- `datadog-cdk-constructs-v2` contains more features.
-- Otherwise, the use of the two packages is identical.

 ## Lambda

 ### Package Installation

 #### npm

-For use with AWS CDK v2:

 ```
 yarn add --dev datadog-cdk-constructs-v2